 This guidance does not cover how inspectors should deal with allegations in respect of safeguarding received during an inspection.
-Inspectors must be familiar with Estyn's Policy and Procedures for Safeguarding which covers children, young people and vulnerable adults.
+Inspectors must be familiar with both CIW and Estyn's policies and procedures for safeguarding which covers children.
 All inspectors should be aware of what to do in the event of receiving allegations in relation to safeguarding, and the requisite actions are outlined in this document.
-You can find a copy of the document on Estyn's website.
+You can find a copy of each of the documents on the following websites: